ikalevatykh/mano_grasp/README.md

 ## Model

-Model ManoHand will be automatically copied to $GRASPIT directory.
+Model ManoHand will be automatically copied to $GRASPIT directory during the installation.

+To copy a model without the code installation use the command:

+    python setup.py --copy_model_only --graspit_dir=$GRASPIT

 ## Generate grasps

+Start [ROS master](http://wiki.ros.org/roscore) in one terminal:

+    roscore

+Then in a second terminal start generator:

-    python -m mano_grasp.generate_grasps --path_out PATH_TO_DATASET
+    python -m mano_grasp.generate_grasps --models phone glass --path_out PATH_TO_DATASET

 Use